-Ellen Duke is an associate attorney who serves Wagenmaker & Oberly with a strong passion to help its nonprofit clients achieve their mission.
-Ellen’s extensive experience as a trusted legal advisor contributes to her current work with religious organizations, social service providers, and other nonprofits engaged extensively with international operations.
-She currently focuses on federal tax exemption issues, international legal compliance, and real estate matters, and she is well equipped with corporate development and multi-state charitable solicitation compliance too.
+Ellen Duke is an associate attorney who serves Wagenmaker & Oberly with a strong passion for helping nonprofit clients achieve their missions.
+Ellen's extensive experience as a trusted legal advisor contributes to her current work with religious organizations, social service providers, and other nonprofits engaged extensively with international operations.
+She currently focuses on real estate matters.

 Ellen began working with Wagenmaker & Oberly in 2014.
 After three years with the firm, she moved to Cleveland to serve as in-house counsel with a campus ministry.
 Ellen then worked as a dispute resolution staff attorney at the Cleveland Housing Court, where she provided alternative dispute resolution services and other legal assistance related to landlord/tenant law.
 Ellen is delighted to use her varied legal experience navigating relational complexities involved with property ownership and transactions to serve Wagenmaker & Oberly's nonprofit clients.